omnid/cmakeme/doc/cmakeme_config.rst

 .. variable:: cmakeme_flags

 Interface library containing compile flags with options that enable many compiler warnings, C++17, and C99 (for gcc, clang and TI compilers).
+On gcc/clang, this library also configures the `__FILE__`  macro to be reproducible: it will only display paths relative to the project directory.

 Configuration Variables
 ^^^^^^^^^^^^^^^^^^^^^^^